El Al Brief History

 Change in Control:

-Thereafter, EL AL reached efficiency agreements with its workers’ committees and carried out public offerings of additional shares of stock and stock options to raise needed cash, the new controlling shareholder made additional financial commitments to the airline, and on 18 March 2021 a government financial assistance package was agreed to.
-The government assistance, however, was tied to reductions in EL AL’s staff, flights, routes and aircraft during the near term.
+Thereafter, EL AL reached efficiency agreements with its workers’ committees and carried out public offerings of additional shares of stock and stock options to raise needed cash, the new controlling shareholder made additional financial commitments to the airline, and on 18 March 2021 a government financial assistance package was agreed to, tied to reductions in EL AL’s staff, flights, routes and aircraft during the near term.

 For a detailed illustrated history of EL AL, see the updated edition of the book authored by Marvin G. Goldman, ‘EL AL: Israel’s Flying Star’, on this website.